CHÂTEAU MOUTON ROTHSCHILD 1979

 Jean-Marc Quarin

-(04-2002) The color is beautiful.
-The nose offers a mixture of fruit and tea.
-This vegetal aspect is amplified with agitation.
-The wine enters the mouth with fluidity, before being more massive in the middle.
+The color is beautiful.
+The nose offers a blend of fruit and tea.
+This vegetal aspect amplifies on swirling.
+The wine enters the mouth with fluidity, before showing itself more massive in the middle.
 It finishes too tannic and too rustic.
 The year was abundant and rainy.
 This explains that.
-Nevertheless, there are more pleasing and better made 79s.
+Nevertheless, there are more pleasant and better-made 79s.

 Region Bordeaux